Building Type-Safe Web APIs with Osprey's Pattern Matching

 The functional programming revolution isn't coming—it's here.
 And for web development, the benefits are too compelling to ignore.

 Ready to try building your own type-safe APIs?
-Check out our web development guide or experiment in the playground.
+Browse the documentation or experiment in the playground.